marie-nde/get_next_line/README.md

 # get_next_line
-The function displays each line of a file, for every buffer_size.
+A 42 function that displays each line of a file.